MarcoKuehne/marcokuehne.github.io/README.md

 ### git add

+Edit something in the README.md:

+- `git add README.md`
+- `git commit -m "added something in the readme"`

+How to push?

 ### git remote add

 I would like to have something like `git remote add ...` and `git push ...`, not working.

-I can add and remove origins, dont know what it means: `git remote rm origin`
+I can add and remove origins, don't know what it means: `git remote rm origin`

 Use git add . in your bash to add all the files to the given folder.